1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 F. Accounts Payable Invoice Processing

 Once the invoice is approved by the DBO and the PI or delegate, the invoice is sent to AP and processed for payment to the subrecipient.
 If, upon submission to AP, the DBO receives a Workday error message as a result of an end date (Budget Date) issue, the DBO should follow the AP guide called Invoice Date Outside of Grant Dates.
 This guide provides instructions on how to update the budget date (to be within date of service on the invoice rather than the invoice date), if applicable.
 Once the DBO follows the steps in the guide, YSS will then update the budget date on the transaction in Workday.

 G. Monitoring Payment of Subrecipient Invoices

-The DBO should use the Workday report “Invoice Aging in Progress– Yale” to monitor the timely payment of subrecipient invoices to ensure compliance with 2 CFR Part 200.
+The DBO should use the Workday report “Subaward Invoices in Progress - Yale” to monitor the timely payment of subrecipient invoices to ensure compliance with 2 CFR Part 200.
 2 CFR Part 200 requires Yale to pay subrecipient invoices issued under a federal prime award within 30 calendar days after receipt of the invoice, unless the invoice is believed to be improper.
 For more details on monitoring procedures, please refer to Procedure 1307 PR.03 Monitoring Subrecipient Activity.